beigouzheng/learngit/test/readme.txt

-Git is a distributed version control system.22
+Git is a distributed version control system.
 Git is a distributed version control system.
 Git is free software distributed under the GPL.
 Git is free software distributed under the GPL.